marcellocostamagna/HSR-Paper-repository/USR_outline/ReadME.md

 ## Description

-This folder contains the script to generate the image used in Figure 1 (TODO: check consistency) in the HSR Paper (TODO: link), which shows the Ultrafast Shape Recognition (USR) outline of generating a molecular fingeprint.
+This folder contains the script to generate the image used in Figure 1 of the HSR Paper, which shows the Ultrafast Shape Recognition (USR) outline of generating a molecular fingeprint.

 ## Instructions